 Eusebius of Caesarea (c.
 263-339), known as the “father of ecclesiastical history,” tells of the martyrdom of a Christian whose name was Porphyry, who was burned alive for the Cause.
 With his final words, as he approached the flames, he was “calling upon Christ the Son of God, his helper” (Ecclesiastical History, “Martyrs,” XI).

-An Historical Source
+A Historical Source

 Pliny (c.
 A.D.
 62-113) wrote a letter to the Roman emperor Trajan, inquiring as to what should be done with the “Christians” in Bithynia.
 He stated that these people were “accustomed to meet before daybreak, and to recite a hymn antiphonally to Christ, as to a god” (Epistle X, 96).

-“Let me tell you something about that, brethren: you be very careful about the position you espouse on that, and I’m going to tell you why.
+“May we pray to Jesus?
+Let me tell you something about that, brethren: you be very careful about the position you espouse on that, and I’m going to tell you why.
 We’ve got brethren that do nothing but hear a few speeches on the lecture program, and then they start to go out and mouth it.
 We need to be careful about that.
 Primarily, our prayers are to God in the name of Christ.
 But when brethren become so adamant that they say that we cannot pray to Jesus, we need to be careful.
 Jesus is deity.
 If we’re not careful, we can take some absurd position over here and even reflect on his deity.
 I don’t have much sympathy for that kind of business.